 This section provides registration information for Recreational level teams, U6 through U19.
-Registration for Recreational teams for the Fall Season begins in early May and runs into June.
-A waitlist will be created when registration for an age group reaches its max capacity and players will be added on a first come first served basis when availability opens up.
-U6 through U19 Spring Rec Soccer is held March – May each year with registration opening up in February.
+Registration for Recreational teams for the Fall Season is open from early May to June 30th.
+A waitlist will be created when registering for an age group reaches its max capacity and players will be added on a first come first served basis when availability opens up.

 General Registration Instructions

-Piedmont currently uses the Blue Sombrero web portal to register recreational players.
+Piedmont currently uses the GotSoccer web portal to register recreational players.

 - Please complete a new player/family profile or login to the portal if you have registered a previous year with PSC.